janis-commerce/model/README.md

 		return 'core';
 	}
 }
 ```

-Database Dispatcher will try to use one of the following settings
+#### :two: Model will try to find your databaseKey in database service settings

 Using [Settings](https://www.npmjs.com/package/@janiscommerce/settings), with settings in file `/path/to/root/.janiscommercerc.json`: